DOES YOUR OFFICE OFFER FREE CONSULTATIONS?

-If you are suspected of being involved in a crime, you should never talk to the police without first consulting with a Dekalb criminal defense attorney.
+If you are suspected of being involved in a crime, you should never talk to the police without first consulting with a criminal defense attorney.
 You have an absolute right not to agree to meet with the police or to speak with them.
 If the police want to ask you questions, we can determine how best to respond and can instruct the police on your behalf to direct all further questions or correspondence to our office.
 The dangers of speaking with the police without an attorney is anything you say can be used against you in court.

 WHAT HAPPENS IF THE POLICE DO NOT READ ME MY RIGHTS, WILL MY CASE GET DISMISSED?

 Not necessarily.
-Police are only required to advise a person of their Miranda rights only after a person is placed under arrest, or their freedom is so severely hindered that a reasonable person would believe they were in police custody.
+Police are only required to advise a person of their Miranda rights only after a person is placed under arrest.
+Alternatively, if their freedom is so severely hindered that a reasonable person would believe they were in police custody.
 If a Police Officer interrogates you while you are in custody and your statements are a significant part of the evidence against you, the fact that Miranda was not read could result in those statements not being allowed as evidence in your case.
 This could result in a dismissal, reduction in charges or a not-guilty verdict at trial.

 IF I JUST WANT TO PLEAD GUILTY, SHOULD I HIRE A LAWYER?

-Many people mistakenly think that if they are guilty, their case is hopeless and that there is nothing that can be done to help them.
+Many people mistakenly think that if they’re guilty, their case is hopeless and that there’s nothing that can be done to help them.
 This is not true.
 A criminal defense attorney can help you determine what the potential penalties will be for pleading guilty.
 Some crimes come with mandatory jail sentences or driver’s license suspension.
 Often times, a lawyer can help negotiate a reduced charge, a lesser sentence or entrance into a diversionary program which may lead to a dismissal of charges at the end of the program.
 Finally, we can help review your case to determine if there are grounds to suppress any evidence that the police may have obtained improperly.
-If you are charged with a crime, you should always consult with a Dekalb criminal defense attorney before going to Court.
+If you are charged with a crime, you should always consult with a criminal defense attorney before going to Court.